Understanding the difference between RPC and REST for web APIs

 Software developers love to argue about the best technologies, techniques, development lifecycle methods, and everything in between.
-One of the big battles developers are having is between RPC and REST APIs, the two most common architectural styles used to design and develop web APIs.
+One of the big battles developers are currently having is between RPC and REST APIs -- the two most common architectural styles used to design and develop web APIs.

 RPC has been around for decades, and at face value, it is straightforward due to the lack of rigid conventions RPC requires.
 RPC stands for “remote procedure call.”
 One server can execute a function that looks and seems to act similar to a local function.
 Yet behind the scenes, it is communicating with another server over the network.
 Slack’s API is perhaps the most well-known example of an RPC-style web API.

 REST, on the other hand, stands for “representational state transfer.”
 In REST APIs, your system will represent its current state via an API through “resources.”
 Resources are abstractions of some collection of objects.
 For example, your API might present a <code class="blog_inline-code">/schedules</code> resource for scheduling software.
 In an e-commerce web API, you may have resources like <code class="blog_inline-code">/products</code>, <code class="blog_inline-code">/orders</code>, etc.

 It’s important to understand the difference between the two styles of designing and building web APIs as they affect, in different ways, your API’s performance, client discovery, maintainability, versioning, and more.
 Some APIs are more action oriented and need those actions to be performed very quickly (like processing real-time data).
 Other APIs need a semantics-oriented style that allows clients to use standard conventions to easily browse through the API functions.

 In this article, you’ll learn more about these two API styles and how they each work.
 More importantly, you’ll learn about why and when using one style over the other makes sense and how they can benefit your APIs.
 There may even be times that having RPC and REST web APIs in your business makes sense, depending on the focus and needs of the specific APIs and their business functions.